 The projects overall aim is to inform, support and encourage reporting of refugee women GBV victims by offering them access to specific support service.
 This project improves their access to support services and the capacity of professionals to assist these victims, by training, mutually learning and co-creating a new support service (a counseling method).

-The project “Co-creating a counseling method for refugee women gender-based violence victims” is funded by the European Commission Directorate-General Justice and Consumers.
+The project “Co-creating a counseling method for refugee women gender-based violence victims” is an EU-funded project.